diegoehg/casting-agency-api/README.md

 ## Running the API

 ### Enviroment variables
-Before running the app, some environment variables should be set for its correct execution.
+Before running the app, some environment variables should be set up for its correct execution.
 These variables are related with SQLAlchemy & Auth0 settings.
-Be aware to include them in the environment where you run this app:
+Be sure to include them in the environment where you run this app:

 * `DATABASE_URL`: contains the configuration for connecting to the database.
 [Follow the SQLAlchemy guide for composing this URL](https://docs.sqlalchemy.org/en/latest/core/engines.html?highlight=create_engine#database-urls).